PicsewArt/PicsewArt.github.io/_posts/2020-06-29-dont_even_know.md

 I really don’t know, it just seems like we’ve drifted apart ever since your feelings changed.
 I wish things could be different, but I understand that attraction either happens or doesn’t and there isn’t anything I can do about it.

 I still have feelings for you and when I look at you I see an amazing person who I want to be my partner in life.
-You are caring, selfless, beautiful, intelligent and creative, and I’ve never met anyone like you before and I don’t want anyone else but you.
+I’ve never met anyone like you before and I don’t want anyone else but you.
 This is just something I am going to have to figure out how to live with.